CycloneDX/guides/SBOM/en/0x10-Introduction.md

 providing clarity on the vulnerabilities that pose a risk and the ones that do not.

 ### CycloneDX Attestations (CDXA)
-CycloneDX Attestations enable organizations to communicate security standards, claims and evidence about security requirements, and attestations to the veracity and completeness of those claims.
+CycloneDX Attestations enable organizations to communicate security standards, claims, and evidence about security requirements, and attestations to the veracity and completeness of those claims.
 CycloneDX Attestations is a way to manage "compliance as code."

 ### Common Release Notes Format